Bayview–Hunters Point, San Francisco

 Bayview–Hunters Point (sometimes spelled Bay View or Bayview) is the San Francisco, California, neighborhood combining the Bayview and Hunters Point neighborhoods in the southeastern corner of the city.
 The decommissioned Hunters Point Naval Shipyard is located within its boundaries and Candlestick Park, which was demolished in 2015, was on the southern edge.
-Due to the South East location, the two neighborhoods are often merged.
-Bayview–Hunter's Point has been labeled as San Francisco's "Most Isolated Neighborhood".
+Due to the southeastern location, the two neighborhoods are often merged.
+Bayview–Hunters Point has been labeled as San Francisco's "Most Isolated Neighborhood".

 Redevelopment projects for the neighborhood became the dominant issue of the 1990s, 2000s and 2010s.
 Efforts include the Bayview Redevelopment Plan for Area B, which includes approximately 1300 acres of existing residential, commercial and industrial lands.
 This plan identifies seven economic activity nodes within the area.
 The former Navy Shipyard waterfront property is also the target of redevelopment to include residential, commercial, and recreational areas.

 Geography

 The Bayview–Hunters Point districts are located in the southeastern part of San Francisco, strung along the main artery of Third Street from India Basin to Candlestick Point.
-The boundaries are Cesar Chavez Boulevard to the north, U.S. Highway 101 (Bayshore Freeway) to the west, Bayview Hill to the south, and the San Francisco Bay to the east.
+The boundaries are Cesar Chavez Boulevard to the north, U.S. Highway 101 (Bayshore Freeway) to the west, Bayview Hill to the south, and San Francisco Bay to the east.
 Neighborhoods within the district include Hunters Point, India Basin, Bayview, Silver Terrace, Bret Harte, Islais Creek Estuary and South Basin.
-The entire southern half of the neighborhood is the Candlestick Point State Recreation Area as well as the Candlestick Park Stadium which was demolished in 2015.
+The entire southern half of the neighborhood is the Candlestick Point State Recreation Area, including the site of the Candlestick Park stadium, which was demolished in 2015.